acodeguy/vending-machine/readme.md

 Notice there are now four 50p coins where there was only one before.

 ### Loading new stock
-Load up your items into an array of hashes then load them with #load_items:
+Load up your items into an array of hashes then load them with inventory's #load_items method:
 ```ruby
 new_stock = [
   { name: 'Swizzles', code: 'A5', price: 1.25, quantity: 2 },